 |Nutritional Guidelines (per serving)|

-A Christmas Rum Sauce is thought of as a classic for this pudding, especially if the pudding has rum added to it.
-The hints of spices in the sauce marry so well with the fruits in the pudding, that some would say, this is a match made in heaven.
-Only one way to find out for sure!
+A Christmas rum sauce is thought of as a classic for this pudding, especially if the dessert already has rum added to it.
+The hints of spices in the sauce marry so well with the fruits in the pudding that some would say this is a match made in heaven.

 - 2 cloves